Harry S. Fairhurst

-Harry S. Fairhurst (3 April 1868 – 31 May 1945) was a prominent architect in Edwardian Manchester.
+Harry S. Fairhurst (3 April 1868 – 31 March 1945) was a prominent architect in Edwardian Manchester.
 He was responsible for many of the city's iconic warehouses and his commissions include Blackfriars House, headquarters of the Lancashire Cotton Corporation and Arkwright House, headquarters of the English Sewing Cotton Company.

 Work and professional life

 Harry Smith Fairhurst was born in Blackburn on 3 April 1868.
-He commenced articles in 1883 with James Wolstenholme and improved with Maxwell and Tuke.
+At age 15, he commenced articles in 1883 with James Wolstenholme and improved with Maxwell and Tuke.
 He moved to Cardiff where he worked as assistant to William Frame.
 He qualified in 1891 and started his own practice in Blackburn in 1895.
 He moved to Manchester in 1901 where he worked in partnership with James Harold France until 1905.
 From 1905 his assistant was James Alexander Mitchell Hunter who became his partner in 1908.
 The practice's first commissions were warehouses for Lloyds Packing Company.

 Fairhurst's commissions include India House, Bridgewater House and Lancaster House which are Grade II or II* listed buildings.
 York House in Major Street was another but has been demolished.

-Fairhurst's warehouses were built using fire-proof techniques.
+His warehouses were built using fire-proof techniques.
 He was known for his high standards.
 Some buildings were finished with Portland stone façades while the Lloyd's warehouses had Edwardian Baroque frontages built from red brick and orange terracotta or faience, and exposed glazed steel-frame backs.